Interstate 89: Vermont

 I-89 is one of Vermont's most important roads, as it is the only Interstate Highway to directly serve both Vermont's capital city (Montpelier) and largest city (Burlington).
 Other important cities and towns located along I-89 are Barre, Waterbury, and St. Albans.
 Williston, which has become Burlington's big-box retail center (and one of the fastest-growing towns in the state) over the past decade, also has an interchange along I-89.

 Crossing the Connecticut River into Vermont, I-89 continues the northwesterly direction it carried in New Hampshire.
 The Interstate intersects I-91 at a previously unnumbered interchange (now exit 1) immediately upon entering Vermont.
 Shortly afterward, another interchange with US 4 occurs.
 The highway begins to enter the scenic rolling hills of Vermont, turning almost due northward about 20 mi from the New Hampshire state line, and continues through the high country of central Vermont.
 The Interstate passes through the towns of Sharon, Royalton, Bethel, Randolph, Brookfield, and Williamstown before reaching the "twin cities" of Barre and Montpelier in the middle of Vermont.
 The Interstate's highest point was said to be in the town of Brookfield, although the sign that made the declaration was taken down in the late 1990s.

 Another directional shift, again to the northwest, occurs while passing the interchange for Montpelier.
 For the next 40 mi, I-89's path is not so much chosen as it is logical: paralleling the Winooski River and US 2, the highway cuts through the section of the Appalachian Mountains known as the Green Mountains, and is surrounded by peaks of over 4000 ft: Camel's Hump to the south and Mount Mansfield to the north.
 US 2 crosses the Interstate frequently, and has several interchanges with it, en route to Burlington.

 I-89 was unique due to one instance of its signage.
 Between (Vermont) exits 9 and 10, a sign showing the distance to the next control cities in each direction was completely in metric.
 While there are many instances of signs being in both miles and kilometers, this was the only case of solely metric in the entire Interstate System.
 Both signs were replaced in 2010 and show distances in miles only.
-(I-19 in Arizona used to be the other "only signed in metric" Interstate in the US, but has been changed over in recent years as the last 2 km have been changed.)
+(I-19 in Arizona used to be the other "only signed in metric" Interstate in the US, but has been changed over in recent years as the last two kilometers have been changed.)
 Speed limit signs have always been posted in miles per hour.